Founder + Head Director

 Liza’s career mission is to help tell important stories that will spark a difference in someone’s heart and affect them with love, tenderness, and grace.

-Her dream role is to play a passionate, strong, and loving female lead in a WWII film, which is being fulfilled with the role of Emily Hutchins in the inspiring and honorable story, “Walking Point.”
+Her dream role is to play a passionate, strong, and loving female lead in a WWII film, which has been fulfilled with the role of Emily Hutchins in the inspiring and honorable story, “Walking Point.”

 For more information visit